 Brazil’s Lula, who has stressed his country’s historic ties with Africa on more than half-a-dozen trips to the continent, is pushing, among other things, for development of biofuels as a way to lessen developing nations’ dependence on oil imports.

 The South American giant is a world leader in producing ethanol from sugar cane and is investing in technology to make biodiesel from soy and other plants.
+Mozambique and other African nations have expressed interest in the technology.

 “Africa has a vast agricultural frontier to conquer.
 It can gain a lot with the expansion of renewable energies,” said Roberto Jaguaribe, undersecretary for politics at Brazil’s Foreign Ministry.